awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

 For information about creating a DB parameter group, see [Creating a DB parameter group](#USER_WorkingWithParamGroups.Creating)\.
 For information about modifying a DB instance, see [Modify a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.

 **Note**
-When you change the DB parameter group associated with a DB instance, you must manually reboot the instance before the DB instance can use the new DB parameter group\.
+When you associate a new DB parameter group with a DB instance, the modified static and dynamic parameters are applied only after the DB instance is rebooted\.
+However, if you modify dynamic parameters in the newly associated DB parameter group, these changes are applied immediately without a reboot\.

 ### Console<a name="USER_WorkingWithParamGroups.Associating.CON"></a>